top of page

 Brigadier General Robert F. Travis

-He was then reassigned to Hickam, this time as Commanding General, Pacific Air Command.
-His brilliant wartime bombing record and rapid rise in rank made him an obvious choice to supervise the Strategic Air Command’s development of Fairfield-Suisun AFB in 1949.
-Attaining command of both SAC wings at the base granted him an additional distinction during his tenure there.
+Following his wartime service, Brigadier General Travis was reassigned to Hickam Field as Commanding General of Pacific Air Command.
+His outstanding bombing record and rapid rise in rank made him a natural choice to oversee the development of Fairfield-Suisun AFB for the Strategic Air Command (SAC) in 1949.
+During his tenure, he commanded both SAC wings at the base, earning further distinction.

-Brigadier General Travis’ popularity and the effect of his death in such a terrible accident led local civilian leaders and base officials alike to propose renaming the base in his honor.
-Their proposal was favorably received in Washington and on October 20, 1950, Fairfield-Suisun AFB became Travis AFB.
-California Governor Earl Warren presided over the formal dedication ceremonies, which many dignitaries and members of the Travis family attended, on April 20, 1951.
+Brig.
+Gen. Travis’ popularity and the shock of his tragic death inspired local civilian leaders and base officials to propose renaming the base in his honor.
+The proposal was approved in Washington, and on October 20, 1950, Fairfield-Suisun AFB officially became Travis AFB.
+The formal dedication ceremony, held on April 20, 1951, was presided over by California Governor Earl Warren and attended by numerous dignitaries and members of the Travis family.

 August 5, 1950

-Late in the evening of 5 August 1950 the lead plane of a fifteen-plane flight of B-29s lost control of an engine during take off from the Fairfield-Suisun Air Force Base.
-The heavily loaded airplane lost a second engine while attempting to return to the runway.
-An electrical power failure added to the airplane’s difficulties but the pilot, Captain Eugene Steffes, was able to set the aircraft down in a controlled sliding crash that saved the lives of several crew-members.
+Late in the evening of August 5, 1950, the lead plane of a fifteen-plane flight of B-29s lost control of an engine during takeoff from Fairfield-Suisun Air Force Base.
+Heavily loaded, the aircraft then lost a second engine while attempting to return to the runway.
+An electrical power failure further complicated the situation, but Captain Eugene Steffes, the pilot, managed to perform a controlled sliding crash, saving the lives of several crew members.

 The explosion was heard many miles away